sarusapon/i3L-COVID19-PCR/README.md

 Output file will be generated on the same directory as the scripts

+## Things to make sure before using the scripts

+* <span style="color:red">**THERE ARE NO BATCHES WHERE THE SAMPLES ARE NOT 15.
+Please use the alternative version of the script in this case.**</span> (Technically, this script can still be used with more/less than 15 samples, as long as the extraction control is at number 15)
+* No duplicate Sample ID (else it will cause error in the pivoting step)

+For Elsa:
+* Ensure positive and PCR controls (NTC) are properly named (e.g. POS01, POS02, NTC01, NTC02, etc.)

+For Anna:
+* When exporting, only block the wells with samples (don't select all wells if the run is less than six batches)
+* The run is exported as it is (you don't have to remove parameters/columns from the export tool)
+* All genes (E, RDRP, RNAse P) are included when exporting

-(for PCR team, please message me anytime if you're confused about the setup or if there is any error)
+(for PCR team, please message me anytime if you have any questions about the setup or if there is any error)